fbriere/mpv-scripts/doc/tree-profiles.md

 Keep in mind that the `tree:` argument is a plain directory name, not a pattern, and therefore does not support wildcards.

+The wildcard support provided by this script is somewhat simplistic, and does not faithfully adhere to the `glob(7)` specification (mostly regarding bracket expressions).
+If luaposix is installed, the real standard-compliant `fnmatch(3)` will be used instead.

 I have yet to determine how this script should behave in the presence of symbolic links.
-At the moment, symlinks are fully resolved before comparing paths for sub-profiles, but not for the parent profile.
+At the moment, provided that luaposix is installed, symlinks are fully resolved before comparing paths for sub-profiles, but not for the parent profile.
 This may change in the future.

 The `sub-paths-dir` feature has now been removed; it can be emulated by adding `sub-file-paths=<sub-paths-dir>/${tree-profiles-directory}` to each